You Earned a Ticket!

 Shrinking the schools helped, some.

 In the 1990s, education reform organizations — especially the Bill and Melinda Gates Foundation — made huge donations to help school districts and charter schools create small schools.
-Research had suggested that small schools are systematically more effective than small ones at retaining students and advancing their academic progress.
+Research had suggested that small schools are systematically more effective than large ones at retaining students and advancing their academic progress.

 The Gates’ leadership prompted a wave of small-schools reforms, partly aligned with the movement to create charter schools.
 This movement led to the creation of thousands of small schools all over America.
 (Small in this context is usually defined as 100 students per grade level or fewer.)
 In some cases, large schools were converted into multiple small schools sharing a campus, sometimes referred to as schools within a school models.